enyac-group/MaxEVA/README.md

 <img src="images/MaxEVA_Fig3.PNG" width=55% height=55%>
 </p>

 2. Fig. 4 presents a high-level mapping diagram of MatMul and Add kernels on AIE.
-MaxEVA utilizes only the most efficient **circuit-switching** capability of the AIE (Section III-B).
+MaxEVA utilizes only the most efficient **static circuit-switching** capability of the AIE (Section III-B).
 To overcome the major bottleneck of limited PLIO bandwidth, MaxEVA utilizes **input broadcasting** and **output adder-tree reduction** (Section IV-B).

 <p align="center">